sergeylysov/TibcoJMSMonitoring/README.md

 # TibcoJMSMonitoring
-This utility provide read metrics from Tibco ESB manager via tibjmsadmin and send to InfluxDb Requaired InfluxDB 1.8 or later
+This utility provide read metrics from Tibco ESB manager via tibjmsadmin and send to InfluxDb

+Required InfluxDB 1.8 or later
 ### Metrics:
 * PendingMessageCount